September 1, 2022

 Depending on your organization’s hybrid work model, different teams will need to use the conference room at different times.
 This means that if uncoordinated, meeting schedules might clash, leaving teams stranded.

-To mitigate this, a conference room for hybrid professionals should feature scheduling software that lets employees book conference rooms for their meetings.
-The software should also sync calendars across the organization to ensure that everyone can see when the conference room is available.
+To mitigate this, a conference room for hybrid professionals should feature a scheduling system that lets employees book conference rooms for their meetings.
+The system should also be integrated into the organizations calendar to ensure that everyone can see when the conference room is available.

 The Hybrid Office is Here to Stay

-A hybrid work model is quickly becoming the new normal.
-While we’ve seen a significant shift in the return-to-work movement in large cities like New York, the fact is that most employers are no longer requiring their teams on site 5 days a week.
-To keep up with the times, you must be sure you are able to provide seamless conferencing to distributed teams, or run the risk of wasting time, and potentially losing money.
+A hybrid work model has become the norm.
+Offices in large cities like New York, Chicago or San Francisco are not requiring their teams on site all five days of the week.
+To maintain this new normal, you must be sure you are able to provide seamless conferencing to distributed teams, or run the risk of reduced efficiency.

 2-1

-Trey Somers, Align's Managing Director, Workplace Technology states, "The hybrid work model is not a temporary strategy and is here to stay.
+Trey Somers, Align's Managing Director, Workplace Technology states, "As we know, the hybrid work model is not a temporary strategy and is here to stay.
 Align is continually evaluating innovative technologies to build and recommend solutions for our clients that make remote or hybrid environments more collaborative with on-premise employees.”

 Continue Reading